maxerenberg/hlsdl/README.md

 # HLS downloader
 This is a library and application to download an HLS video from a m3u8 file.
-All ts segments will be downloaded individually and then concatenated into a single TS file.
+All segments will be downloaded individually and then concatenated into a single TS file.
 The default file name is `video.ts`.

-### Features:
+### Features
 * Concurrent download segments with multiple HTTP connections
 * Decrypt HLS encoded segments
-* Auto retry download
 * Display downloading progress bar

-* Record a live stream video
+### Limitations
+* Master playlists are not supported (playlists which point to other playlists)
+* Fragmented MP4 (fMP4) is not supported (only MPEG-TS)
+* Playlists with the EXT-X-MAP tag are not supported

-### Library usage
+## Library usage

 Get the library:
 ```